You may be wondering: Does insurance cover rehab?

 We Are Insurance Experts

 Over our 30-plus years, we have mastered the complex and at times maddening art of navigating America’s ever-changing insurance landscape.
-Our Chief Operating Officer leads a team of insurance advocates who know the ins and outs of getting the maximum possible benefits from your insurance plan.
+Insurance for rehab insurance advocates who know the ins and outs of getting the maximum possible benefits from your insurance plan.
 Since the Affordable Health Care Act rolled out in 2010, more people than ever are eligible for insurance for rehab and coverage for substance abuse, alcohol addiction, and the underlying issues of mental health disorders.

 Our advocacy doesn’t stop once we figure out your benefits on the front end.
 Most policies require weekly utilization reviews.
 During this process, the insurance carrier may attempt to dictate what is appropriate for the client’s treatment.
 Our staff pushes back to ensure that certified and accredited medical professionals are the ones making those calls, and that our clients’ treatment continues to be covered by insurance.

 Cost is an important issue when it comes to addiction and mental health treatment.
 At Northbound Treatment, we want to make sure that treatment is affordable for you and your family.
 When you call us, our admissions coordinators gather information in order to provide you with a confidential assessment.
 Costs can vary because each person’s situation is different.

 Here are some of the things that influence treatment costs:

 - The recommended length of stay in treatment

 - The individual’s insurance coverage or preferred payment options

 After maximizing your insurance plan’s coverage, Northbound Treatment will work with you to handle the remaining out-of-pocket expenses.